wesleybertipaglia/front-end-challenges/1 - HTML and CSS/README.md

 # HTML and CSS Challenges
 Welcome to the HTML and CSS challenges folder!
 Here you will find a collection of challenges specifically focused on HTML and CSS, allowing you to enhance your skills in web layout and styling.

-## Objective
+## Objectives
-The objective of this folder is to provide you with challenges that will help you improve your understanding and proficiency in HTML and CSS.
-By solving these challenges, you will gain hands-on experience in creating well-structured HTML documents and applying CSS styles to create visually appealing web pages.
+The primary objectives of these challenges are to:

+- Master the essentials of HTML markup and structure.
+- Gain proficiency in styling web pages using CSS.
+- Learn how to create visually appealing, responsive web designs.
+- Practice building well-structured, semantically meaningful web pages.

-## How It Works
+## Features
-Each challenge within this folder is organized into its own subfolder, containing a README.md file with a detailed description of the challenge, requirements, and instructions.
-Additionally, you will find any necessary assets, such as images or CSS files, in their respective challenge folders.
+- **Challenge Descriptions**: Each challenge directory contains a detailed description of the challenge, including the problem statement, objectives, and any specific requirements.

+- **Resources Links**: We provide useful links to external resources, documentation, or tutorials related to the topics covered in each challenge.
+These resources can help you learn and solve the challenges more effectively.

+- **Inspiring Prototype**: You will find an inspiring prototype for each challenge.
+This prototype showcases a working example of what you're expected to build.
+Study the prototype to get a clear understanding of the challenge's end goal.

+- **Example**: In each challenge directory, you'll also find example files that demonstrate one possible solution to the challenge.
+These examples can serve as references to help you get started on your own solution.

+## Challenge Directory Structure
+Each challenge is organized as follows:

+- `README.md`: Detailed challenge description and objectives.
+- `prototype.png`: An image showcasing the inspiring prototype.
+- `example/`: Directory containing example files and solutions.

 ## To participate in a challenge:
 1. Open the challenge folder you want to tackle.
-2. Read the challenge description and requirements in the README.md file.
+2. Check the `resources.md` file for links to helpful resources.
+3. Study the `prototype.png` to see what you're building.
-3. Create a new HTML file and CSS file in the challenge folder to work on your solution.
+4. Create a new folder called `solution/` to work on your solution.
-4. Implement your solution by writing HTML and CSS code based on the challenge specifications.
-5. Test your solution in a web browser to ensure it meets the desired outcome.
+5. Implement and test your solution to ensure it meets the desired outcome.

-> Optionally, add a solution folder within the challenge folder to showcase your completed solution.
+> Optionally, you can check the `example/` to get inspired.

 Feel free to explore the challenges in this folder at your own pace, starting with those that align with your current skill level or interests.